malayh/k8s-iac-framework/README.md

    * Update `charts/operators/map.json` file to use your cluster
    * `cd charts/operators && just setns && just install`
 9. Create charts for your backend: Follow instructions here: [How to run your apps](#how-to-run-your-apps)

+Note: The terraform code included works with AWS EKS clusters.
+We will be adding other clouds here soon.
+Till then you can add your own terraform modules to create clusters on other cloud providers.

 # Tools and concepts
 The project uses `helm`, `just`, `sops`, `tofu`, `terragrunt`, `kubectl` and `aws`.